 Resource Teachers of Learning and Behaviour (RTLB) are available to support our students.
 Sancta Maria College belongs to Cluster 11, supervised by Mrs Karen Eaton.
 Referral to RTLB is one possible outcome from a school referral.

 ASSESSMENTS

-A wide number of assessment tools are owned by the College and can be administered in Learning Support or with Mr. Oliphant.
+A wide number of assessment tools are owned by the College and can be administered in Learning Support.
 Assessments accessed depend on referral criteria.